Portugal Golden Visa guide: how to get a residence permit and citizenship

 For children born in Portugal, the terms are even better.
 A child can acquire Portuguese citizenship by birthright if at least one of his parents has held a residence permit in Portugal for more than a year.
 In all the other EU countries, the terms are stricter.

 3. Moving to Portugal.
-As soon as you get a Portuguese residence permit, you can move to Portugal.
+As soon as an individual gets a Portuguese residence permit, they can move to Portugal.
 Or not to move: it is just a matter of personal choice, not an obligation.
 If moving to Portugal, one gets access to quality European education, healthcare, and food.

 4. Low cost of living.
 Portugal is a popular destination among expats worldwide because it combines a high level of life and safety with relatively low living costs.

-According to Numbeo, the Quality of Life Index in Portugal and France are almost the same: 162 and 149, respectively.
-But Portugal’s Cost of Living Index is 1.5 times less than France’s.
+According to Numbeo, the Quality of Life Index in Portugal and France are almost the same: 168 and 166, respectively.
+But Portugal’s Cost of Living Index is almost 1.5 times less than France’s.

 Expats from developed countries feel comfortable living in Portugal as they do not lose their living standards, and their purchasing power increases.
 Expats from developing countries improve the quality of their lives without a significant rise in living expenses.